camunda/camunda-docs-cawemo/content/technical-guide/installation/update.md

 2. Make a DB backup
 3. Update your [docker-compose.yml]({{< refstatic "docker-compose.yml" >}}) file to the desired version
 4. Start Cawemo again

+**TODO** This will be a little more complex with the migration script and IAM